CSEdelft/competitions/README.md

 one will be (randomly) chosen to receive a custom TUdelft tshirt with the following print:

-*PLEASE POST PRIVATELY TO ME OR JULIUS*
+*PLEASE POST PRIVATELY TO JONATHAN OR JULIUS*

 ![logo](resources/tshirtlogo.png "logo")